Rasagiline: Parkinson's disease

 Rasagiline is used to treat symptoms of Parkinson's disease both alone and in combination with other drugs.
 It has shown efficacy in both early and advanced Parkinson's, and appears to be especially useful in dealing with non-motor symptoms like fatigue.

 Teva conducted clinical trials attempting to prove that rasagiline did not just treat symptoms, but was a disease-modifying drug—that it actually prevented the death of the dopaminergic neurons that characterize Parkinson's disease and slowed disease progression.
 They conducted two clinical trials, called TEMPO and ADAGIO, to try to prove this.
 The United States Food and Drug Administration (FDA) advisory committee rejected their claim in 2011, saying that the clinical trial results did not prove that rasagiline was neuroprotective.
 The main reason was that in one of the trials, the lower dose (1 mg) was effective at slowing progression, but the higher dose (2 mg) was not, contradicting standard dose-response pharmacology.

 MAO-B inhibitors like rasagiline may improve certain non-motor symptoms in Parkinson's disease.
 These may include depression, sleep disturbances, and pain (particularly related to motor fluctuations), but are unlikely to include cognitive or olfactory dysfunctions.
 The effects of MAO-B inhibitors like rasagiline on fatigue, autonomic dysfunctions, apathy, and impulse control disorders in people with Parkinson's disease remain unknown.
 Rasagiline has been reported to significantly improve quality of life in people with Parkinson's disease, but the effect sizes were trivial to small and may not be clinically meaningful.
 It showed a large effect size relative to placebo for depression in people with Parkinson's disease.
 In other studies, rasagiline appeared to reduce fatigue in people with Parkinson's disease.
 However, its effect sizes for this effect in a large trial were described as trivial.

 Available forms

 Rasagiline is available in the form of 0.5 and 1 mg oral tablets.

 Contraindications

-Rasagiline has not been tested in pregnant women.
+Contraindications of rasagiline include concomitant use of serotonergic antidepressants (e.g., SSRI, SNRIs, SARIs, TCAs, TeCAs), pethidine (meperidine), tramadol, methadone, propoxyphene, dextromethorphan (DXM), St. John's wort, cyclobenzaprine, and other monoamine oxidase inhibitors (MAOIs).
+This is due to possible risk of complications such as serotonin syndrome when such medications are combined with MAOIs like rasagiline.
+There should be a 14-day washout period between use of rasagiline and these medications.
+Consumption of food with very high amounts of tyramine such as certain aged cheeses should also be avoided while on rasagiline due to risk of hypertensive crisis.
+Rasagiline is contraindicated in people with moderate or severe hepatic impairment.